-Installing HP-UXThe following procedure is used to install the HP-UX 100MB LAN card drivers.100MB LAN cardThe procedure takes approximately 20 minutes.driversDescription of the table of table of the table of t mount /dev/dsk//SD_CDROM swinstall swinstall Starting the terminal version of swinstall ...
-To move around in swinstall: use the "Tab" key to move between screen elements - use the arrow keys to move within screen elements use "Ctrl-F" for context-sensitive help anywhere in swinstall On screens with a menubar at the top like this: |File View Options Actions Help use "Tab" to move from the list to the menubar - use the arrow keys to move around - use "Return" to pull down a menu or select a menu item - use "Tab" to move from the menubar to the list without selecting a menu item - use the spacebar to select an item in the list On any screen, press "CTRL-K" for more information on how to use the keyboard.
+Installing HP-UX The following procedure is used to install the HP-UX 100MB LAN card drivers.
+100MB LAN card The procedure takes approximately 20 minutes. drivers Procedure: Installing HD LIV 100MB I AN Card Drivers mount /dev/dsk//SD_CDROM swinstall swinstall Starting the terminal version of swinstall...
+To move around in swinstall: use the "Tab" key to move between screen elements - use the arrow keys to move within screen elements - use "Ctrl-F" for context-sensitive help anywhere in swinstall On screens with a menubar at the top like this: |File View Options Actions Help 1 -- use "Tab" to move from the list to the menubar - use the arrow keys to move around - use "Return" to pull down a menu or select a menu item - use "Tab" to move from the menubar to the list without selecting a menu item - use the spacebar to select an item in the list On any screen, press "CTRL-K" for more information on how to use the keyboard.
 Press "Return" to continue...